 I used to have a very poor sleeping habit in my teenage and early adult years.
 For years I slept only four to six hours a day, telling myself that I would recover that lost sleep over the weekend – which almost never happened.
 It was only later in life that I decided to give sleeping its correct importance, and the results were immediate.

 Don’t get me wrong, I still believe that sleeping is an incredible waste of time and I still hate its biological necessity, but I finally learned to enjoy being asleep and, most of all, the nice feeling of being rested when I wake up.

-In this article, we will explore some of the most important aspects of sleeping and bodybuilding, and perhaps the most misunderstood aspect of the sport for the newbies, that you only grow when you rest.
+In this article, we will explore some of the most important aspects of sleeping and its importance, both for bodybuilding and general well-being, and perhaps the most misunderstood aspect of the sport for the newbies, that you only grow when you rest.